HSF/hsf.github.io/organization/_posts/2020/2020-05-07-coordination.md

 ### Event generators
 * Updating the generator paper.
 Will submit to the journal next week (still waiting for some comments).
-    * Also plan to contribute it to the Snowmass process.
+    * Also plan to contribute the paper to the Snowmass process.
 * Started discussion with Andy Buckley on collaboration between the HSF and UK "Efficient Computing in HEP" generators projects.
 Will schedule a discussion at an upcoming WG meeting.

 ### Frameworks